codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

     - An ELK stack
     - AWS access to EC2, AMI creation and S3 (or MinIO as an alternative)

 ### Step 2.
-Configuring and running OVLT
+Configuring and running OQLT

 First unzip `openvidu-loadtest-3.0.0.zip`.
 The directory where the project is unzipped will be known as root directory.

 You will need to create the AWS AMI and a Security Group for the User Emulators to create the EC2 instances (also known as Browser Emulators).
-For this, refer to the `README.md` file in the root directory of OVLT, section Usage instructions > Launch workers > For testing on AWS
+For this, refer to the `README.md` file in the root directory of OQLT, section Usage instructions > Launch workers > For testing on AWS

 After this, you can configure the controller.
 More information about configuring the controller can be found in the README.md, section Usage instructions > Execute controller.